 The bacteria are a bit curious in that they don’t usually travel on their own; instead, their modus operandi is to act as parasites of parasites.
 They typically hitch a ride with protozoans like amoebas, who provide them with the protection of a biofilm.
 Once they’ve armored themselves with that, the bacteria are particularly difficult to dislodge or destroy — the biofilms are resistant to most cleaning products and shield the bacteria and their hosts from the ravages of environmental changes, physical scrubbing, or other efforts to dislodge them.

 Affected individuals typically start to show symptoms within two to ten days after exposure to the bacteria.
 Typical symptoms start with a headache, muscle pain, chills, and a fever.
 They’re quickly followed by coughing, chest pain, tightness in the chest, and difficulty breathing.
 Sometimes, the disease can also cause problems with the digestive system that are more in line with most of the pathogens that we write about here.
 That happens about half the time.
 Strangely enough, legionnaires can also cause neurological symptoms: they include loss of coordination, confusion, tiredness, and loss of appetite.

 When left untreated, the disease can spin out into some very serious complications.
 You could go into respiratory failure, for example, with your lungs unable to provide the body with enough oxygen to stay alive.
 If the disease goes systemic, you could be stricken with septic shock, which can deprive your vital organs of blood and kill you.
 Legionnaires can even cause kidney failure, if you’re particularly sick or particularly unlucky.
+If you or a loved one is currently suffering from Legionnaires, consider speaking with a Legionnaires’ disease attorney to explore your legal options.
 Stay safe out there!